okkevaneck/prospr/docs/source/quickstart.rst

     p_5d = Protein("HPPHPPH", dim=5)
     ...

+There are many other options for constructing a Protein object.
+Please see :doc:`api` for more details.

 Protein attributes
 ------------------
 A Protein object keeps track of multiple properties while it is being folded.